practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/05 - web programming/05a - web languages on node.js, WebAssembly and Wasmtime/README.md

 [AssemblyScript](https://www.assemblyscript.org/) is _A TypeScript-like language for WebAssembly_: https://github.com/AssemblyScript/assemblyscript

+Both source code files can be found in subdirectory [AssemblyScript](./AssemblyScript)

 ### How to start developing

 I started with reading this [Introduction](https://www.assemblyscript.org/introduction.html#from-a-webassembly-perspective), only to find out that this didn't get me far.